monday-u-com/workshop-17/README.md

 #### Feature 1

-We want to grow the zoo add a new animal Rabbit with favorite food Carrot - without refactoring the code
+We want to grow the zoo add a new animal Rabbit with favorite food Carrot - do this without refactoring the code

 #### Feature 2